tenebris-tech/log2sqs/README.md

 # log2sqs

-This application reads Graylog GELF format messages from a text file in real time (like tail) and forwards them to an AWS SQS queue.
+This application reads one or more log files in real time (like tail) and forwards them to an AWS SQS queue.

 It will optionally add AWS EC2 instance metadata (instance ID, hostname, and tags) to each log message.

+Graylog GELF format messages (in JSON) and Apache2/NGINX combined log format messages are currently supported.

 ### Development Status